The Boucher (pronounced boo-shāy) Manufacturing Company, founded by H.E. Boucher, was

 engine could be taken apart and put back together again as often as desired.

 stamped steel six wheel trucks.
-These cars were a combine, 2 pullmans, and an observation, painted in a high gloss Jersey Central blue and cream livery.
+These were a New York combine, a Chicago Pullman, a Washington Pullman

+and a San Francisco observation car painted in a high gloss Jersey Central blue and cream livery.
+The

 The cars were offered in various sets, some sets came with three cars, some came with four cars.
 Some sets